Passover SupperWednesday, April 27, 2005

 When chicken breasts are done, take them out and put them in a plate for reheating later, and place in the refrigerator.
 Deglaze the pot by pouring in some of the wine.
 Let it simmer a while to thicken up, then pour that in a bowl and refrigerate.

 When ready to prepare the finished dish, preheat the oven on 240*.
 Put chicken breasts in baking dish, top with the deglazed sauce and top with the capers, lemons, and artichokes.
-Season with salt & pepper.
+Season with salt and pepper.
 Cook for about 45 minutes or until nice and warm.

 Make slashes in top fat.
 Rub with rosemary and lots of garlic, and a little salt & pepper into slashes and all over.
 Place in roasting pan at 300* and cook for about 22 minutes/pound.
 Let rest for about 20 minutes before cutting.